meredithcook/meredithcook.github.io/_posts/2023-11-17-favorite-board-books.md

   <br>Sandra Boynton
   <br>Boynton Bookworks, 1984
   <br>
   <br>I love so many Sandra Boynton books, possibly even more than my kids.
-Though <a href="https://amzn.to/3QM0wBg" target="blank"><i>The Going to Bed Book</i></a> is my favorite, my kids much prefer <i>Blue Hat, Green Hat</i> is my kids' favorite.
-This is one that they grew to love as they got older and were able to find the humor in the mistakes the bird makes with his wardrobe.
+Though <a href="https://amzn.to/3QM0wBg" target="blank"><i>The Going to Bed Book</i></a> is my favorite, my kids much prefer <i>Blue Hat, Green Hat</i>.
+This is one that they grew to love as they got older and were able to find the humor in the turkey's wardrobe mistakes.
   </p>

 <p align="center">